juandefelix/my_notes/postgres.md

 The `pg_ctl` program, is a wraper to simplify postgres syntax.
 `pg_ctl start  -D /usr/local/var/postgres -l logfile` will start postgres in the background and will store logs.
 `pg_ctl` can also stop the database: `pg_ctl stop  -D /usr/local/var/postgres`

+**Foreign Keys - Referential Integrity**
+You want to make sure that you don't have an entry in a table with an association that doesn't have a correspondent entry in the associated table.
+For that purpose you can use the foreign keys.